FormAssembly/formassembly-api/README.md

 ### Self-Register Your App on an Existing Enterprise Instance

-If you are developing for an existing Enterprise instance, you will need to self-register your app by following the instructions below.
+If you are developing for an existing Essentials, Team, Enterprise, and Government instances, you will need to self-register your app by following the instructions below.

 1. Login to your Enterprise account as an admin.